splashinn/parcel-drafter/README.md

 * Web AppBuilder (Developer Edition)

 ### Browser Compatibility for the Parcel Drafter widget
-* The application is optimized for display on desktops and tablet devices using the following browsers:
+The application is optimized for display on desktops and tablet devices using the following browsers:
--Microsoft Internet Explorer 10, 11
+*Microsoft Internet Explorer 10, 11
--Mozilla Firefox
+*Mozilla Firefox
--Google Chrome
+*Google Chrome
--Apple Safari
+*Apple Safari
--Microsoft Edge
+*Microsoft Edge

 ## Resources